-The cranial CT scanner takes a series of X-rays.
-A computer then puts these X-ray images together to create detailed pictures of the head to assist your doctor in diagnosing your condition.
+A cranial CT scanner takes a series of X-rays.
+A computer then puts these X-ray images together to create detailed pictures of your head.
+These images help your doctor make a diagnosis.

-Your doctor may direct you not to eat or drink for several hours prior to the test if you are to receive contrast.
-This can vary according to your particular medical condition, so be sure to ask your doctor for specific instructions for your CT scan.
+Your doctor may direct you not to eat or drink for several hours before the test if you’re going to receive contrast dye.
+This depends on your particular medical condition.
+Ask your doctor for specific instructions for your CT scan.

 The scanner table is very narrow.
-If you weigh more than 300 pounds, ask if there is a weight limit for the CT scanner table.
+Ask if there is a weight limit for the CT scanner table if you weigh more than 300 pounds.

-Be sure to tell your doctor if you are pregnant.
-X-rays of any kind are not recommended for pregnant women.
+Be sure to tell your doctor if you’re pregnant.
+X-rays of any kind aren’t recommended for pregnant women.

-If contrast dye will be used, there are some extra precautions to be aware of.
-For example, special measures must be taken for people on the diabetes medicine metformin (Glucophage), so be sure to inform your doctor if you take this drug.
-Also tell your doctor if you have ever suffered an adverse reaction to contrast dye.
+You’ll want to be aware of some extra precautions if contrast dye will be used.
+For example, special measures must be taken for people on the diabetes medicine metformin (Glucophage).
+Be sure to let your doctor know if you take this drug.
+Also tell your doctor if you’ve ever suffered an adverse reaction to contrast dye.

 The CT scan itself is a painless procedure.
 Some people feel uncomfortable on the hard table or have difficulty remaining still.

 You may feel a slight burning when the contrast dye enters your vein.
 Some people experience a metal taste in their mouths and a warm sensation throughout their bodies.
 These reactions are normal and generally last less than a minute.